GuckLab/ggf/docs/index.rst

 ggf is a Python library for computing global geometric factors and corresponding stresses acting on dielectric objects in the optical stretcher.
-This is the documentation of qpsphere version |release|.
+This is the documentation of ggf version |release|.

 .. toctree::